VirtoCommerce/vc-module-catalog/README.md

 ### Variations

 In case there is a need to add variations of the product, a relation should be implemented between the products as well as special type of variative properties definition added.

-Thus, a product with its variations in the system is presented as a collection of products (variations) The title (main) product can be also a variation.
-The title product has variative property values set.
+Thus, a product with its variations in the system is presented as a collection of products (variations).
+The title (main) product can be also a variation and can have variative property values set.
 And all other products (variations) has the relation with the title product.

  Every product that has relation to the title product (variation) can inherit some property values of the title product (description, assets etc.) but can also override the values of those properties if they differ from the title product (variation) property values.

-To show such a product with variations on the storefront, the title product (variation) is loaded with all the related products (variations).
+To show such a product with variations on the storefront, the title product is loaded with all the related products (variations).
 Property values of the title product (variation) are used for the main product description.

 SKU selector for such a product with variations is built using variations properties of the title product and its variations.

 ![Fig. Product variations](docs/media/screen-product-variations.png)